djpain/acme-demo-setup/README.md

 `go get -u -v sigs.k8s.io/aws-iam-authenticator/cmd/aws-iam-authenticator`

-## Initalising the install
+## Creating the infrastructure

 Once you have all the tools installed you will need to go to the root directory of this repo and from there run the command `terraform init`.
 Terraform will go then and get all the required modules to setup the required infrastructure.

 Once you are ready you can run the following command

-`terraform plan -var-file=../ENV/s3-dev.tfvars -var-file=../ENV/dev.tfvars -out dev.out`
+`terraform plan -var-file=ENV/s3-dev.tfvars -var-file=ENV/dev.tfvars -var-file=ENV/rds-dev.tfvars -out dev.out`

 What this does is run a plan of what terraform will build.
 It uses the variable files from the `ENV` directory.
-It also creates
+Once completed you will need to run the following command to start the building of the infrastructure.

+`terraform apply "dev.out"`

+This will setup a S3 bucket where the static website will be served from.From here it wil then start building the VPC with public subnets and private subnets across all three australian az.
+Once the VPC creation is completed it will start the creation of the postgres Master server and then the ASG for the EKS cluster.
+When the Postgres Master is completed it will then start building the Postgres Slave.
+Both of these services will be running  in the private subnet.

+Once the EKS cluster is setup it will generate the kubcetl config for you so you can connect to the cluster.

+## Connecting to EKS

+## Destorying the infrastructure

 `terraform destroy -var-file=ENV/rds-dev.tfvars -var-file=ENV/dev.tfvars -var-file=ENV/s3-dev.tfvars`

-## AWS CLI & KUBECTL Setup
+# HELM and deploying apps

 ## Helm init

+## Installing prometheus using helm
-helm install stable/prometheus --name test-prometheus -f HELM/prometheus_values.yaml --kubeconfig=kubeconfig_test-eks-imlFjOiW
+helm install stable/prometheus --name test-prometheus -f HELM/prometheus_values.yaml --kubeconfig={ClusterConfigFile}

+## Setting ALB intergration

 helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator